Drug information provided by: IBM Micromedex

-Check with your doctor right away if blurred vision, loss of vision, or any other change in vision occurs during treatment.
-This could be a sign of a serious eye problem.
-Your doctor will want you to have your eyes checked by an eye doctor.
+Check with your doctor right away if eye pain or a change in vision occurs during treatment.
+These could be a sign of a serious eye problem.
+Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).

 Tell your doctor right away if you have a cough, trouble breathing, chest tightness, or any type of breathing problem with this medicine.
 These could be symptoms of a serious lung problem.